-- Ensure that the curriculum supports this, by reflecting a broader and more diverse perspective (in the coverage of important scientists and historical figures for example) - Promote diversity and equality and develop understanding through assemblies and PSHE - Embed the new PSHE curriculum and ensure teachers have access to quality resources to support teaching and learning.
+- Review the Eurocentricity of our curriculum to determine to what extent it supports this, by reflecting a broader and more diverse perspective (in the coverage of important scientists and historical figures for example). - Ensure that class texts (both those that are part of the planned curriculum entitlement, and those selected for class read aloud time) reflect a range of authors, illustrators, protagonists, settings, and themes that align with our aim of promoting diversity. - Promote diversity and equality and develop understanding through assemblies and PSHE. - Embed the new PSHE curriculum and ensure teachers have access to quality resources to support teaching and learning.